 History of the Kumarakom Bird Sanctuary:

-Around 1847, George Alfred Baker was granted 500 acres of land for rubber plantation by the then King.
+Around 1847, George Alfred Baker was granted 500 acres of land for a rubber plantation by the then-king.
 He started planting trees in a 10-acre portion near the wetlands of Vembanad Lake to make it more fertile.
 That portion came to be known as Baker’s Estate.
 George Alfred Baker left the land as is.

-After some time, quite many local birds started to come and settle in the Baker’s Estate.
+After some time, quite a few local birds started to come and settle in the Baker’s Estate.
 The area also attracted the migratory birds from Siberia from November to February.
-Later, Baker’s Estate came to be known as Kumarakom Bird Sanctuary or the Vembanad Bird Sanctuary.
+Later, Baker’s estate came to be known as Kumarakom Bird Sanctuary or the Vembanad Bird Sanctuary.
+Sanctuary.
 The place is currently managed by the Kerala Tourism Development Corporation.

 Kumarakom Backwaters as the Bird Watchers’ Paradise:

 The migratory birds come down for four months from November through February from the Himalayas and Siberia.
-The common migratory birds that can be seen in the Backwaters of Kumarakom are Brahminy Kites, Steppe Eagles, Booted Eagles, Black-tailed Godwits, Siberian Cranes, Rufous Backed Shrikes and various species of Herons, Bitterns, Marsh Harriers, Flycatchers, Darters, Larks and Teals.
+The common migratory birds that can be seen in the Backwaters of Kumarakom are Brahminy Kites, Steppe Eagles, Booted Eagles, Black-tailed Godwits, and Siberian Cranes, Rufous-backed Shrikes and various species of Herons, Bitterns, and Marsh Harriers, Flycatchers, Darters, Larks and Teals.
 You can also spot Bar-headed geese and Ruddy shelducks too.

 The Best Time for Bird Watching at the Kumarakom Bird Sanctuary: